NickRandolph24/component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 data set interface because of the different calls I could use within it.
 Music Playlists have a plethora of different functions that must be implemented/designed and in using it, I have a great amount to work with.
-I also use a msuic playlist multiple times a day and would love to see how they are truly and actually implemented.-->
+I also use a msuic playlist multiple times a day and would love to see how they are truly and create one-->

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my